MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 (note that the suffix .nc should not be included in data.obsfit).
 They have multiplier factors that will multiply their respective cost in the total cost calculation.
-For example, the first dataset will be counted with a factor=1, and the second dataset will not influence the total cost ince its multiplier is 0.
+For example, the first dataset will be counted with a factor=1, and the second dataset will not influence the total cost since its multiplier is 0.
 Output files will be written in a folder called "OBSFIT" that will be created if it doesn't already exist.